monikma/monikma.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - remember that exception thrown from inside `finally` block masks the exception thrown in the `catch` block
 - know that it is _allowed_ to catch `Error`s; it should not be done but it is allowed
 - know that `long x=(y=3)` is valid expression and it sets both `x` and `y` to `3`
+- if you get a question about number of code blocks, know that whether a block is nested inside another or not one doesn't matter - total number of pairs of `{}` counts
+- `finalize()` is called only once, on the first attempt to garbage collect the object

+#### Checklist on **every** question

+- are there typos
+- do the braces match, and are the semicolons in the right places
+- are imports missing (if line numbers start from 1)
+- are the method signatures really correct (e.g. constructor should not have return type)
+- are the letters `l` or `f` missing at the end of number `long` or `double` literals
+- are we not trying to call non-`static` method from a `static` method
+- don't try to compute tricky variable reassignments in memory, that's a trap - take the paper